Kitsunejasutin/Hyprland-dots/README.md

 - go through the keybinds.
 There are alot of hidden features like dual panel, change waybar styles, change wallpaper, etc... its too long to put all in the readme!!!

 ### ✨ Roadmap:
+- [ ] Better default oh-my-zsh theme
+- [ ] Waybar themes depends on the wallpaper
+- [ ] Moar Wallpapers~

 ### ✨ some known issues
-- reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
+- reports from members of JaKooLit's discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was
 ```
  while in sddm press ctrl+alt+F2 or F3
 log into your account